I’m writing this hurriedly after an appointment laden week.

 Given the fact that all the systems are fairly joined-up and accessible, technically speaking it probably doesn’t matter.
 But, who decides who gets that cc’ and who doesn’t?

-My Oncologist may be wearing the trousers, but my surgeon still needs to have a say in it.
+My Oncologist may be wearing the trousers, but my surgeon still needs to know.

 My waiting room survival kit